Diversity, Equity, Inclusion & Belonging Report

 - DEI&B Education and Training Sessions

 The DEI&B Initiative team coordinated an Inclusion & Diversity panel discussion session at the February 2021 National Leadership Academy.
-DEI&B education is included in National Women’s Business Conference sessions and monthly webinar series producing by NAWBO HQ.
+DEI&B education was also included in 2021 National Women’s Business Conference sessions and is the main focus of the January 2022 Leadership Academy.

 - NextGen Initiative